coffeeplanter/Minimum/README.md

 ## Minimum

 *This branch contains the application with layout resource.
-See the minimally possible application in the appropriate git branch.*
+See the minimally possible application and MVP app in the appropriate git branches.*

+This repo contains three Android applications:
+* minimally possible app (minimal-app branch);
+* app with layout resource (this branch — master);
+* simple app using MVP (Model — View — Presenter) architecture (mvp-app branch).

 This is minimal Android application written without IDE, in a simple text editor and compiled in command line.
 Its goal is to understand how to create Android application from scratch, its structure, and necessary tools.